thzandvl/microhack-sap-data/DataFlowConfig.md

 >Note : use `Test Connection` to verify your settings

->Note : SAP Connection Details will be handed out at MicroHack
+>Note : SAP Connection Details will be handed out before the MicroHack

 ## Select the data to extract
 Create an Integration DataSet based on the previously created `Linked Service`.